CCOSTAN/smarthome/centralaudio.md

 ![My Smart Whole House Audio System ](https://github.com/skalavala/smarthome/blob/master/images/MultiroomAudioSystem-Kalavala.jpg)

 I want to make a note that the speakers are not ceiling-mount speakers.
 I got a bunch of bluetooth speakers from amazon, and used some old speakers that I have lying around the house.
 Since all my Raspberry Pi's are connected wirelessly, all I need is a power supply.
 I've put all the Raspberry Pi's and speakers behind the sofas/couches and under the beds :smile:

+Special thanks to @mgolisch, @dale3h, @happyleavesaoc and so many github fellows!